 ON HUMAN RIGHTS

-The Standing Senate Committee on Human Rights has a mandate to deal with such issues relating to human rights generally as may be referred to it by the Senate.
-Within this broad policy field, the committee focuses on examining, exploring and monitoring issues of human rights, including:
+The Standing Senate Committee on Human Rights has a mandate to deal with issues relating to human rights generally as may be referred to it by the Senate.
+Within this broad policy field, the committee focuses on examining, exploring and monitoring issues of human rights.

 SELECTED LEGISLATIVE WORK